-Can I add sales tax to an invoice?
+Can I add sales tax or credit card processing fees to invoices?

 Many SimplePractice customers would like to add sales tax to their invoices.
-While this is something that our program is not able to automatically calculate for you just yet, you can create a Sales Tax "Product" and then add that to any invoice.
+While this is something that our program cannot currently calculate automatically, you can create a Sales Tax "Product" which can be added to any invoice.

-Here you can enter a $0 price, as adjust this amount on the individual invoice based on the session's fee.
+- Here you can enter the price as $0, which can later be adjusted directly on the individual invoice based on the session's fee.

-2. Now go back to your client's profile and generate an Invoice.
+- Now go back to your client's profile and create an Invoice.

-5. Now enter the amount of the sales tax in the "Amount" box and click "Save" at the top of the invoice.
-After you hit "save", the total will adjust based on what you have entered.
+- Next, calculate and enter the appropriate amount of the sales tax based on the fee in the Amount filed and click Save at the top of the invoice.
+After you hit Save, the Total listed at the bottom of the invoice will adjust based on what you've entered as the sales tax.